yashsantani/yashsantani/README.md

 - 👋 Hi, I’m @yashsantani
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI ,ml and web dev
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently learning web dev
-- 💞️ I’m looking to collaborate on projects of ML
+- 💞️ I’m looking to collaborate on projects of ML and web dev

 <!---